GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 ### Connecting signals via code

-- You can connect any nodes, including those you create at runtime and those that aren't present in the current scene
+- You can connect any node, including those you create at runtime and those that aren't present in the current scene
 - You can search calls to the `connect()` method globally in the project.
 - Contrary to the editor, you're not limited to using `Node` only: any `Object` can define, emit, and connect signals.
 See the [Object class's docs](https://docs.godotengine.org/en/latest/classes/class_object.html).

 ### Using an Event singleton to avoid spaghetti code

 With these guidelines and in our work, we're trying to decouple code to create independent, reusable, and scalable systems.
-This comes at a cost: we lose the ability to easily connect signals across independent systems.
-And common to need to connect nodes in GDScript, which tends to lead to spaghetti code.

-The Event singleton is a pattern to reduce the spaghetti effect at the expense of introducing a global dependency.
+This comes at a cost: we lose the ability to easily connect signals across independent systems and it tend so lead to spaghetti code.
+The Event singleton is a pattern to reduce this effect at the expense of introducing a global dependency.

 Referring back to [Fig. 1], we couldn't directly connect a signal in a deeply nested node from `DialogSystem` to a nested node in the `Board` tree branch while following the decoupling guidelines.

 One solution is to declare the signal connection between those systems in a script attached to the `Game` node.
 The problem is that we can lose track of connections since they're not declared in the scripts attached to the nodes that need these connections themselves.

 In a complex system, you might have hundreds of signals emitted and connected all over the place.
-To manage this we can use a dedicated `Events` [singleton (autoloaded script)](https://docs.godotengine.org/en/latest/getting_started/step_by_step/singletons_autoload.html):
+To manage this we can use dedicated `Events` [singletons (autoloaded scripts)](https://docs.godotengine.org/en/latest/getting_started/step_by_step/singletons_autoload.html):

 *Note: the name of the script doesn't matter.*